IsaacVerm/mad-trick-explainer/README.md

 ### Docker

+### headless mode

 Tests can be run using Docker as explained in [this post](https://www.cypress.io/blog/2019/05/02/run-cypress-with-a-single-docker-command).
-The Docker image used is the `cypress/included` one which [contains all system dependencies and the Cypress test runner].
+The Docker image used is the `cypress/included` one which [contains all system dependencies and the Cypress test runner](https://github.com/cypress-io/cypress-docker-images).

 Cypress itself runs in a Docker container but the web app and backend are hosted locally.
 You still have to launch them yourself before launching the container.